Staff

 widespread and impactful.”

-Katelyn Ferguson of Talladega County joined the Community Foundation of Northeast Alabama staff on October 1 as the Finance and Accounting Manager.
+Katelyn Ferguson of Talladega County joined the Community Foundation of Northeast Alabama staff as Finance and Accounting Manager on October 1, 2022.

 Before joining the Community Foundation, Katelyn worked as the Financial Administrator of First United Methodist Church of Anniston, Camp Lee, and The Children’s Place Preschool, where she grew to love working in the not-for-profit sector.
 She graduated Magna Cum Laude from Munford High School in 2012.
 She attended Gadsden State Community College, earning an Associate’s Degree in Accounting.
 Katelyn plans to further her education at Jacksonville State University and earn a Bachelor of Science in Accounting.

-As the Finance and Accounting Manager, Katelyn will be a team member in the accounting department and will be assisting the Chief Financial Officer.
-Katelyn enjoys spending time with her two young children: Cooper Jack – Age 4, and Josie – Age 3.
+As the Finance and Accounting Manager, Katelyn will be a team member in the accounting department and will assist the Chief Financial Officer.
+Katelyn enjoys spending time with her two young children, Cooper Jack and Josie.
 She also enjoys traveling, cooking, and reading.

 [email protected]